 - Living Lab Hedwige-Prosperpolder

-Are you a MSc or PhD student who has affinity with the field of Flood Protection?
-We offer you a unique opportunity to dive into flood resilience for five weeks with a small group of fellow students at our Winter School.
+Are you a MSc, PhD student or young professional who has affinity with the field of Flood Protection?
+We offer you a unique opportunity to dive into flood resilience for five days with a small group of fellow students at our Winter School.

 Climate-proofing the 2 Seas Region